-Zero (0) exceedances of the 65dB(A) limit were identified at the perimeter monitoring locations.
-Zero (0) exceedances of the 80dB(C) limit were identified at the perimeter monitoring locations.
+Nine (9) exceedances of the 65dB(A) limit were identified at the perimeter monitoring locations attributable to the event sound system.

+Nine (9) exceedances of the 85dB(C) limit were identified at the perimeter monitoring locations attributable to the event sound system.